BAMresearch/aRTist-handbook/docs/_sources/tutorial_multi_component_parts.rst.txt

 	The basic geometric solids that can be generated in the *Solids* module.

-.. note:: Create a small sphere that we will use as an air pocket.
+.. note:: Create a small sphere that we will use as an air pocket (:numref:`solidModule`).

 	1. Set :guilabel:`Type` to :code:`ellipsoid`.
 	2. Activate :guilabel:`X=Y=Z` to generate an ideal sphere.